 Social and political significance

 Not only is the church a great architectural site and place of rich historical value but it also is a place where visitors can experience the essence of the city’s cultural pride and value.

 Besides the outstanding church building, St. Mark’s Square is also home to two other important buildings: Sabor (the Croatian parliament) on the east side of the square and Banski dvori (currently home of the Croatian Government) on the west side.

-Kuna, the animal Croatian currency got its name from is that which one can see in the coat of arms of Slavonia on the rooftop emblems.
+Kuna, the animal the former Croatian currency got its name from is that which one can see in the coat of arms of Slavonia on the rooftop emblems.